Detecting Radar Anomalies Like a Meteorologist

 Above: RadarScope image of birds taking off in the morning in Maryland

-Finally, our last radar oddity can only be seen twice a day during sunrise or sunset.
-This anomaly occurs when the Sun’s rays are directly in the path of the radar beam, which occurs when the Sun is lowest in the sky.
-Since the Sun emits energy that the radar can detect, the image shows up as a ‘spike’ of colors directed straight in the direction of the sunrise or sunset.
+Finally, our last radar oddity can only be seen twice a day: during sunrise or sunset.
+This anomaly may seem like another radar "glitch" but it actually occurs when the sun’s rays are directly in the path of the radar beam.
+And this phenomenon only can occur when the sun is lowest in the sky.
+Since the sun emits energy that the radar can detect, the image shows up as a ‘spike’ of colors directed straight in the direction of the sunrise or sunset.

 Above: Sunset spike from the evening of March 11, 2009 from the Milwaukee, WI radar site (Photo courtesy of NOAA)